 It is recognised that there is underreporting of sexual abuse within the family.
-All Staff and Governors should play a crucial role in identifying / reporting any concerns that they may have through, for example, the observation and play of younger children and understanding the indicators of behaviour in older children which may be underlining of such abuse.
+All Staff and Governors should play a crucial role in identifying/reporting any concerns that they may have through, for example, the observation and play of younger children and understanding the indicators of behaviour in older children which may be underlining of such abuse.

 All Staff and Governors should be aware that adults, who may be men, women or other children, who use children to meet their own sexual needs abuse both girls and boys of all ages.
 Indications of sexual abuse may be physical or from the child's behaviour.
-In all cases, children who tell about sexual abuse do so because they want it to stop.
-It is important, therefore, that they are listened to and taken seriously.
+In all cases, it is important that they are listened to and taken seriously.